-When Works Enter The Public Domain, Everyone WinsAdded by Bradlee R. Frazer in Articles & Publications, Intellectual Property and Patent Law on March 19, 2019
+When Works Enter The Public Domain, Everyone WinsAdded by Bradlee R. Frazer in Articles & Blogs, Intellectual Property and Patent Law on March 19, 2019

 The “public domain” is not a place.
 It is a term used to describe works of authorship (books, movies, poetry, artwork) that either due to their age or their legal status under U.S. copyright law, the ability of the putative copyright owner to enforce its rights under 17 U.S.C.
 Section 106 is extinguished.